Unitary transform diagonalizing the Confluent Hypergeometric kernel: Asymptotic of the Christoffel-Darboux kernel

 \end{proof}

-Let us show how boundedness of $\CT^*$ follows from Lemma \ref{5:ker_conv} \begin{lemma} We have that $\CT^*$ and $\CT$ extend by continuity to bounded operators. \end{lemma} \begin{proof} It is sufficient to establish the assertion for $\CT^*$.
+Let us show how boundedness of $\CT^*$ follows from Lemma \ref{5:ker_conv} \begin{lemma} The operators $\CT^*$ and $\CT$ extend by continuity to bounded operators. \end{lemma} \begin{proof} It is sufficient to establish the assertion for $\CT^*$.
 Let $h$ be a Borel bounded function supported on $[\varepsilon, b]\subset \R_+$ for some $\varepsilon >0$.
 We have

 where using Lemma \ref{5:ker_conv} we express the norm as follows